loftwah/devops-refresher/slack-cicd-integration.md

 # Slack CI/CD Notifications (Loftwah Reference)

-This is a plain‑English walkthrough of the Slack notifications system Loftwah built for CI/CD.
+This is a plain‑English walkthrough of the Slack notifications system I built for CI/CD.
 It explains the why, what, where, and how — including where the Python lives, how it becomes a Lambda, and how it hooks into CodePipeline.

 Short version: CodePipeline/CodeBuild events → CodeStar Notifications → SNS → Lambda (Python) → Slack Incoming Webhook.